corka149/jarvis/README.md

 ## Building

 Just run `mix docker`.
-It will take care everything for you. :)
+It will take care of everything for you. :)

 ## Configuration